jmueller17/datasciencecoursera/C5-ReproducibleResearch/pproject1/PA1.md

 df.stepsDayMedian <- median(df.stepsDay$x, na.rm=T)
 ```

-The mean of steps taken per day is 1.0766 &times; 10<sup>4</sup>.
+The mean of steps taken per day is 10766.
 The median of steps taken per day is 10765.

 Now we can also draw the total step count for each day as historgram: